 Operational data, including VOC concentrations obtained from the online GCs and extracted vapor flow rates obtained from system instrumentation, was collected during the in situ LDA soil mixing process and identified for each boring.
 Given that the GCs only were capable of obtaining VOC concentrations every 2-3 minutes and flow rate readings were recorded every 10 to 15 seconds, a key assumption, used in the calculation, assumes that the VOC concentrations measured by the GCs remained constant during operations until the next set of VOC concentration data was collected.
 Correlated sets of VOC concentration data and vapor flow rate data were then used to determine quantities of VOCs recovered for a given duration.
 These values are summed and reported as total volumes for each VOC analyzed by the GCs during mixing a specific boring.
 Statistical analysis based on error and uncertainty of the instrumentation used to calculate the operational data was assessed and a 95% confidence interval was calculated for the total VOCs removed during operations.
-See Appendix C for detailed methodology and data used for this analysis.
-Based on operational data, total VOCs removed as a result of the in situ LDA soil mixing process are estimated to be $24 \pm 12$ gal with a 95% confidence interval.
+See Appendix D for detailed methodology and data used for this analysis.
+Based on operational data, total VOCs removed as a result of the in situ LDA soil mixing process are estimated to be 24 ± 12 gal with a 95% confidence interval.
+Appendix A provides the estimated quantities of the specific VOCs removed during thermal treatment, broken down by individual treatment column, and summed.

-Analytical data obtained from samples of the vapor carbon indicated loading concentrations of 10,000,000 $\mu$ g of TCE per kilogram of carbon and 3,500,000 $\mu$ g of 1,2-DCE per kilogram of carbon, while remaining analytes (1,1-DCE and VC) were below the detection limits.
+At the completion of soil mixing operations, the deep soil mixing subcontractor characterized the vapor phase carbon used during the remedial action.
+This characterization was necessary for the carbon supplier to plan for the shipment and regeneration of the spent carbon.
+As a part of this characterization, a representative sample (i.e., equal sized aliquot of carbon from each vessel was collected and composited into a single sample) was collected on October 14, 2015.
+This sample then was shipped to the carbon supplier for analyses.
+Analytical data obtained from samples of the vapor carbon indicated loading concentrations of 10,000,000 μ g of TCE per kilogram of carbon and 3,500,000 μ g of 1,2-DCE per kilogram of carbon, while remaining analytes (1,1-DCE and VC) were below the detection limits.
 Given that each carbon vessel holds approximately 5,000 lb of carbon and four vessels were installed in the vapor treatment portion of the process, an estimated total quantity of 20,000 lb of carbon was used.
 Using the analytical data and total quantity of carbon used during operations, mass removal of the specific VOCs was determined to be 200 lb of TCE and 70 lb of 1,2-DCE.
 Dividing each analyte's weight by its respective liquid densities, a total volume of 23 gal was calculated for both TCE and 1,2-DCE.
 Quantities calculated based on analytical data fall within the 95% confidence interval previously calculated based on field measured data and supports the 24 ±12 gal estimate.